AlexProgrammerDE/balena-minecraft-server/README.md

 balenaMinecraftServer has wifi-connect integrated.
 You can use it for taking the Pi everywhere.
 If you want to read more is here the link to the programm: https://github.com/balena-io/wifi-connect (There is explained how it works.)

+## Change hostname
+You can change the hostname by defining the DEVICE_HOSTNAME Environment Variable within balenaCloud.

+**NOTE:** If you decide to change the hostname, you will have to use your new hostname within Minecraft to connect to the server, instead of `balenaminecraftserver`.

 ## Double RAM (optional) :link:

-Devices like the Raspberry Pi 4B 4GB have enough RAM to run the server with 2GB RAM(at defaulf 1GB).
-If you set `DOUBLE_RAM` to `true` will be the double of RAM used.
+Devices like the Raspberry Pi 4B 4GB have enough RAM to run the server with 2GB RAM (the default value used by a Minecraft server is 1GB).
+If you set `DOUBLE_RAM` to `true` it will double the amount of RAM used by the server.

 ## Add plugins (optional) :wrench: